Joeanca/github-gist-creeper/README.md

 # Github GIST Creeper
-~This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)~ This project aims to query the github gists for a single user and display specific data for a specific gist as listed in the main requirements section of this readme.
+This project aims to query the github gists for a single user and display specific data for a specific gist as listed in the main requirements section of this readme.

 ## Things to note